-- C. West Argyle Street Historic District - 1.
-The Design-Build Contractor (DBC), Walsh-Fluor, has developed a design for the station that is consistent with the design of the original Prairie style Argyle Station and integrates into the setting of the encompassing historic district.
-Design workshops were held regularly in 2019 and 2020 with CTA to discuss the design.
-CTA held a meeting with SHPO on April 29, 2020 to review architectural station concepts.
-Based on feedback received from SHPO, the station concepts were finalized and this treatment measure is considered complete. - 2.
-The DBC, Walsh-Fluor, has developed a design of the station that reincorporates existing Argyle station materials into the station design.
-Design workshops were held regularly in 2019 and 2020 with CTA to discuss the design.
-CTA held a meeting with SHPO on April 29, 2020 to obtain SHPO feedback on existing station materials to reuse and incorporate into the design.
-Based on feedback received from SHPO, the station concepts were finalized and this treatment measure is considered complete. - 3.
+C. West Argyle Street Historic District

+- 1. This treatment measure is now complete.
+See the 2021 LBMM MOA Annual Report for details. - 2.
+This treatment measure is now complete.
+See the 2021 LBMM MOA Annual Report for details. - 3.
 The CTA hired a historic preservation expert, McGuire Igleski & Associates, Inc., as part of the RPM TOD Study to prepare an updated NRHP nomination form for the West Argyle Street Historic District.
 On April 25, 2017, CTA hosted a meeting with the Section 106 Consulting Parties to discuss the proposed updates.
 The updated NRHP form was submitted to the parties for a review period between June 30 and July 31, 2017.
 The updated form will be submitted to NPS after demolition of the noted properties within the project area is completed. - 4.
 This treatment measure is now complete.
 See the 2019 LBMM MOA Annual Report for details.